dynamoose/dynamoose/docs/api/schema.md

 }
 ```

-If an object is passed in it must have a fromDynamo property that is a function.
-You can set the `isAsync` property to true, to enable callback functionality.
+If an object is passed in it must have a `fromDynamo` property that is a function.
+You can set the `isAsync` property to `true`, to enable callback functionality.
 If you are using promises, `isAsync` is not required.
 For example:

 ```js
 {